Shenandoah River: North Fork Shenandoah River

+Main Course

 The Shenandoah River is formed northeast of Front Royal near Riverton, by the confluence of the South Fork and the North Fork.
 It flows northeast across Warren County, passing underneath Interstate 66 1 mi from its formation.
 Beyond the I-66 bridge, the river flows through a set of bends before turning to the northeast again, crossing into Clarke County 11 mi below I-66.
 Five miles (8 km) downriver from the Clarke County border, the Shenandoah passes under U.S. Route 50 and then passes through a triple bend.
 14.5 mi below the Route 50 bridge, the river passes underneath State Route 7 and then continues northeast another 8 mi where it crosses into Jefferson County in West Virginia.
 Once in West Virginia, the river completes six large bends before joining the Potomac from the southwest near Harpers Ferry.
 The confluence is on the West Virginia-Maryland border, and 0.4 mi from the Virginia-West Virginia border.